Research Scientist and Program Manager

 - Secured FTA approval to use Automated Passenger Counters (APCs) for NTD reporting.

 This work has given Michael a breadth of experience in public transportation and he has shared his work with the industry at large through regular presentations and lectures.
+His work at MTA earned him recognition in 2014 as one of Mass Transit Magazine’s Top 40 Under 40.

 Prior to working at the MTA, Michael obtained his M.S. in Applied Psychology from the University of Baltimore.
 His education there focused on organizational development, research methods, program evaluation, and statistics.
 He has also served as a freelance research consultant, a trainer focusing on Microsoft Excel and Access, and an adjunct professor.